Las Vegas Theft Attorney

 Because this statute is all encompassing, the following crimes could be considered “forgery”:

 - Cashing a check with a forged signature

 Embezzlement in Nevada is treated like a theft case and the punishments are the same.
 The difference between embezzlement and larceny is that there needs to be an element of entrustment.
 In other words, you as an employee, for example, are entrusted to take in money.
 If that money goes missing and you were last one handling that cash, you could be charged with embezzlement.
 To read more, visit our embezzlement page.

 Shoplifting, today, is generally considered burglary.
 It doesn’t matter whether you stole $6.50 of merchandise from a convenience store, or if you try to steal $6,500, you will likely be charged with theft and burglary.
 This means if you are convicted, you are facing a class B felony.
 A class B felony conviction could mean up to ten years in prison, a fine, and restitution.

 Being convicted of any of the above crimes is very serious.
 It does not matter whether it is a misdemeanor or felony.
 They are all crimes that are considered disparaging and against “moral turpitude.”
 In other words you are deemed a liar and you cannot be trusted.
 This can forever be used against you, and it will likely hinder your ability to get a good paying job, join any law enforcement agency or even enter the military.
 Any testimony you give later in life (whether civil or criminal) will always be suspect as being untrustworthy.
 Your credibility will always be questioned.

 If you have been previously convicted of any of the above crimes, still call us!
 We can evaluate your past conviction and asses your ability to have your record sealed.

-If you are charged, arrested, or questioned by the police for any of the above crimes, please call us immediately at (702) 405-0001.
-We are available 24/7 and have over 25 years of experience in criminal law.
-All of our initial consultations are free and confidential.
+If you are charged, arrested, or questioned by the police for any of the above crimes, call us now at (702) 405-0001 to arrange a consultation.